- inputsThe AssemblyMeshGenerator and ControlDrumMeshGenerator objects that form the components of the assembly.

 CoreMeshGenerator

 This CoreMeshGenerator object is designed to generate a core-like structure, with IDs, from a reactor geometry.
-The core-like structure consists of a pattern of assembly-like structures generated with AssemblyMeshGenerator and is permitted to have "empty" locations.
+The core-like structure consists of a pattern of assembly-like structures generated with AssemblyMeshGenerator and/or ControlDrumMeshGenerator and is permitted to have "empty" locations.
 The size and spacing of the assembly-like structures is defined, and enforced by declaration in the ReactorMeshParams.

 Overview